 The interactive process is fluid.
 It does not end when an employer provides an accommodation to an employee.
 Rather, the employer should periodically check in with the employee to make sure that the accommodation provided is still sufficient, helpful and/or necessary.
 The interactive process also does not end if the employer determines that the employee's requested accommodation is unreasonable.
 The employer and employee should continue to assess other accommodation options.

-The EEOC is aggressively pursuing employers that discriminate against individuals with disabilities.
-For example, the EEOC has targeted several employers that have "no fault" leave or attendance policies, where an employee is automatically terminated after being on leave for a certain period of time.
-The EEOC has stated that these policies run afoul of the ADA's protections because they fail to incorporate an interactive process to assess whether additional, definite leave may be a reasonable accommodation under the ADA.
+Trends: The Equal Employment Opportunity Commission (EEOC) is pursuing employers that discriminate against individuals with disabilities and has targeted several employers that have "no fault" leave or attendance policies (i.e., a policy wherein an employee is automatically terminated if he or she cannot return to work immediately after taking the maximum amount of leave provided under the policy).
+The EEOC has stated that these policies run afoul of the ADA's protections because they fail to incorporate an interactive process to assess whether additional leave may be a reasonable accommodation under the ADA.

-Author: Melissa S. Burdorf, J.D., Legal Editor
+Author: Melissa S. Burdorf, JD, Legal Editor

 Updated to reflect the Grand Rapids Human Rights Ordinance, effective December 1, 2019.

 Updated to reflect disability-related protections for victims of domestic violence, effective November 18, 2019.

 Updated to reflect forthcoming rules implementing law regarding pregnancy accommodations.